merinanto/Election_Analysis/README.md

 Script available at https://github.com/merinanto/Election_Analysis/blob/main/PyPoll_Challenge_code.py

 1.Calculate the total number of votes cast.

+2.Calculate the total number of votes each county received.

+3.Calculate the percentage of votes each county received.

-2.Get a complete list of candidates who received votes.
+4.Get a complete list of candidates who received votes.

-3.Calculate the total number of votes each candidate received.
+5.Calculate the total number of votes each candidate received.

-4.Calculate the percentage of votes each candidate won.
+6.Calculate the percentage of votes each candidate won.

-5.Determine the winner of the election based on popular vote.
+7.Determine the winner of the election based on popular vote.

 Resources